November 15, 2016

 Criminal consequences of getting caught with a fake ID

-The use of fake identification among high school and college students in order to obtain alcohol before the legal alcohol purchasing age of 21 is more common than one might think.
+The use of fake identification among high school and college students to obtain alcohol before the legal alcohol purchasing age of 21 is more common than one might think.
 It has become a hugely accepted and widely used practice among adolescents.
-In fact, after a recent study surveyed 1,000 students from a university in the United States, it was found that around two thirds of undergraduates had at one time used a fake ID to purchase alcohol during their time in college.
+After a recent study surveyed 1,000 students from a university in the United States, it was found that around two-thirds of undergraduates had at one time used a fake ID to purchase alcohol during their time in college.
 Use of fake IDs can be attributed to more than just purchasing alcohol, however.
-Those with possession of a fake ID may use it in order to avoid an expensive cover charge for underage individuals, or to gain access to a club that is exclusively for ages 21 or older.
+Those with possession of a fake ID may use it to avoid an expensive cover charge for underage individuals or to gain access to a club that is exclusively for ages 21 or older.

 CAll or TEXT today for a FREE consultation with Board Certified Criminal Attorney Amanda Sampaio.
 321.800.2400